githubdoe/DFTFringe/README.md

 wsl --install
 ```

-To run you already installed WSL:
+Once a Linux distribution is installed, you only need this to run same one each time:
 ```
 wsl
 ```

-For the resto of the build process you can now relly on [Linux build process](how-to-build-dftfringe-on-linux).
+For the rest of the build process you can now rely on [Linux build process](how-to-build-dftfringe-on-linux).

 ## Stage 2: DLL dependencies